 Automake provides some minimal support for Java compilation with the 'JAVA' primary.

 Any .java files listed in a 'JAVA' variable will be compiled with JAVAC at build time.
-By default, .class files are not included in the distribution.
+By default, .java files are not included in the distribution, you should use the dist prefix to distribute them.